nautobot/community/README.md

 # Content

-Here you will find an index of communit-focused content including blogs, videos, presentations, and more.
+Here you will find an index of community-focused content including blogs, videos, presentations, and more.
 All are welcome to submit PRs to have their content listed here, too!

 Content will live in the `contents/` directory.